 Resistance training is a commonplace hack for people looking to become the strongest version of themselves.
 Resistance training doesn’t necessarily mean throwing a barbell above your head, but can be as simple as practising bodyweight movements like squats and push-ups, or engaging in some yoga activities.

-By definition, this type of training is simply the action of your muscles pulling on your bones under load – it’s your body reacting to and moving against resistance.
+This type of training is simply the action of your muscles pulling on your bones under load – it’s your body reacting to and moving against resistance.
 Resistance training can be a vital biohack for everyone: men and women, young and old.
 Undertaken regularly, the benefits can include:

 1. Increased muscle mass: Regular resistance training causes your muscles to become more efficient and there’s a couple of ways this happens.
 The first is through increased muscle fibre recruitment (this is a reaction in the brain that activates more muscle fibres to cope with the increased load).
 The second is hypertrophy, which involves the muscle cells actually getting bigger, as well as new cells being created.